derailed/k9s/README.md

 ## Known Issues

 This initial drop is brittle.
-K9s will most likely blow up if...
+K9s will most likely blow up...

+1. You're running older versions of Kubernetes.
+K9s works best Kubernetes 1.10+
 1. You don't have enough RBAC fu to manage your cluster
-2. Your cluster does not run a metric server.
+1. Your cluster does not run a metric server.

 ---